larry-robotics/elkodon/examples/examples/discovery/README.md

 ## Running The Example

-This example demonstrates how to list all active services within your Elkodon application.
+This example demonstrates how to list all active services within your Iceoryx2 application.
 To get the most out of this example, you can combine it with other examples, such as the [event example](../event/) or the [publish-subscribe example](../publish_subscribe/), to see active services in